IdrissRio/RNB-Compiler/README.md

 ## Example
-As follow is an the output obtained executing `./rnbc tests/demo02`:
+What follows is the output obtained executing `./rnbc tests/demo02`:
 ```
 == Control flow and test:
 const x : int := 5;